 Following two years of work, Hennessy inaugurated its new Pont Neuf cognac bottling and logistics site on October 18 during a ceremony attended by Bernard Arnault.
 Built to state-of-the-art green building standards, Pont Neuf is a concentrate of technology serving artisanal tradition, enabling the cognac maker to achieve its objective of eight million cases sold and shipped annually.
 The site also provides employees, who played an active role in the design, with an exemplary working environment.

-Conceived in 2015, the year that marked the 250th anniversary of the Maison, the Pont Neuf facility was unveiled today by Bernard Arnault, Chairman and Chief Executive Officer of LVMH, who was joined in Cognac by Philippe Schaus, Chief Executive Officer of Moët Hennessy, and Bernard Peillon, President of Hennessy.
+Conceived in 2015, the year that marked the 250th anniversary of the Maison, the Pont Neuf facility was unveiled today by Bernard Arnault, Chairman and Chief Executive Officer of LVMH, who was joined in Cognac by Philippe Schaus, Chief Executive Officer of Moët Hennessy, Bernard Peillon, President of Hennessy, and Jean-Baptiste Lemoyne, Minister of State, attached to the Minister for Europe and Foreign Affairs.

 Bernard Arnault, Chairman and CEO of LVMH, said: “This latest investment reflects the long-term vision that guides Hennessy and the entire LVMH Group.
 By making long-term investments in artisanal savoir-faire and in the appeal of our products around the world, we enable our Maisons to grow and develop employment in France, in the regions where they were founded.
 This virtuous circle both enhances France’s international attractiveness and supports local economic development, a strategy we intend to pursue.”